nimble-dev/nimbleHMC/joss/paper/paper.md

 In contrast, other mainstream MCMC packages (`WinBUGS`, `OpenBUGS` and `jags`) can sample discrete parameters, but provide no facilities for HMC sampling.
-This leaves a gap, as there is no support for HMC sampling of hierarchical models which also contain discrete parameters.
+This leaves a gap, as there is no support for HMC sampling of hierarchical models that also contain discrete parameters.

-`nimbleHMC` fills this gap, by providing two HMC samplers which operate inside `nimble`'s  MCMC engine.
+`nimbleHMC` fills this gap, by providing two HMC samplers that operate inside `nimble`'s  MCMC engine.
 The base `nimble` package provides a variety of MCMC sampling algorithms, as well as the ability to customize MCMC sampler assignments. `nimbleHMC` augments the set